isi-nlp/Zoph_RNN/README.md

 By default the source sentences will always be fed in the reversed direction as in [Sequence to Sequence Learning with Neural Networks](http://arxiv.org/pdf/1409.3215.pdf).
 If you want to feed in the source sentences in the forward direction then simply preprocess your source data, so that it is in the reversed direction.

-Now there are many flags that can be used to train more specific architectures.
+There are many flags that can be used to train more specific architectures.
 Lets say we want to train a model with 3 layers (default is 1), 500 hiddenstates (default is 100), and a minibatch of size 64 (default is 8).
 The following command does this:

 ```
 ./ZOPH_RNN -t /path/to/source_train_data.txt /path/to/target_train_data.txt model.nn -N 3 -H 500 -m 64
 ```

-Now lets also make the model have 20,000 source vocabulary and 10,000 target vocabulary (by default the code makes the source vocabulary equal to the number of unique tokens in the source training data, and the target vocab does the same).
+Lets also make the model have 20,000 source vocabulary and 10,000 target vocabulary (by default the code makes the source vocabulary equal to the number of unique tokens in the source training data, and the target vocab does the same).
 Also lets apply dropout with a keep probability of 0.8 to the model, where dropout is applied as specified in [Recurrent Neural Network Regularization](http://arxiv.org/pdf/1409.2329.pdf).

 ```
 ./ZOPH_RNN -t /path/to/source_train_data.txt /path/to/target_train_data.txt model.nn -N 3 -H 500 -m 64 --source-vocab-size 20000 --target-vocab-size 10000 -d 0.8
 ```

-Now lets change the learning rate to 0.5 (default is 0.7), add the local-p attention model with feed input as in [Effective Approaches to Attention-based Neural Machine Translation](http://stanford.edu/~lmthang/data/papers/emnlp15_attn.pdf).
+Additionally, lets change the learning rate to 0.5 (default is 0.7), add the local-p attention model with feed input as in [Effective Approaches to Attention-based Neural Machine Translation](http://stanford.edu/~lmthang/data/papers/emnlp15_attn.pdf).

 ```
 ./ZOPH_RNN -t /path/to/source_train_data.txt /path/to/target_train_data.txt model.nn -N 3 -H 500 -m 64 --source-vocab-size 20000 --target-vocab-size 10000 -d 0.8 -l 0.5 --attention-model true --feed-input true